xmchen0/Psychic-Game/README.md

 # Psychic-Game

-This is simple guessing game that stores a random secret letter value and prompts users to press a key to guess the correct letter.
+This simple guessing game stores a random secret letter value and prompts users to press a key to guess the correct letter.

 ## Basic features:
 1. Wins: # of times the user has guessed the letter correctly.